electricimp/Usb/docs/DriverDevelopmentGuide.md

 the native USB port platform implementation.

 It should be instantiated only once per physical port for any application.
-There are some Electric Imp boards which do not have a usb port, therefore a exception will be thrown on an attempt to instantiate `USB.Host` in such case.
+There are some Electric Imp boards which do not have a USB port, therefore a exception will be thrown on an attempt to instantiate `USB.Host` in such case.

 **NOTE:** when using the USB framework you shouldn't access the